monking/php-oauth/README.md

 users that are allowed to perform OAuth client registrations.
-This is convenient as you no longer need to modify the configuration of `php-oauth` to add a new "administrator", but can just add the entitlement to the user in the IdP.
+This is convenient as you no longer need to modify the configuration of `php-oauth` to add a new "administrator", but can just add the entitlement to the user in the IdP user directory.

 ## simpleSAMLphp
 In the configuration file `config/oauth.ini` various aspects can be configured.
-To configure the SAML integration, make sure the following settings are correct:
+To configure the SAML integration, make sure the following settings are at least correct.
+See above for the entitlement configuration.

     authenticationMechanism = "SspResourceOwner"